No One Else (album)

 No One Else is a live album and the fourth overall album by Kurt Carr & the Kurt Carr Singers.
 "For Every Mountain" is featured on the record, becoming a feature.
 It serves as their second release on GospoCentric Records, after releasing Serious About It! in the fall of 1994.
 It was produced by various figures including Carr himself.
 The album sold 100,000 copies in the US.

 Background

 After successfully releasing Serious About It! two years earlier as their debut on the GospoCentric label, the group commenced a live recording at West Angeles COGIC in July 1996, with several celebrities in attendance.
 The album was released in March 1997.
 The record scored well and it stayed on the charts for more than a year.
 Mary Mary, Anastacia, and Andrea McClurkin-Melinni served as additional Background Vocals.
 Judith McAllister serves as Guest Artist on The Lord Strong and Mighty, which also introduces new member to the Kurt Carr Singers, Jackie Boyd.
 The album also introduces Yvette C. Williams into the Kurt Carr Singers after serving as a part of Additional Background on the previous album, leading For Every Mountain on this one, which became a standout feature.
+This record blends choral arrangements, R&B, and hip-hop.